e-cal/loqai/README.md

-# NPC
+# loqai

-Talk to your computer, there's an NPC in there.
+> loquor, loqui, locutus (verb): to talk, speak, or tell.

+Converse with your computer in real time.

 > Credit: inspired by [yacineMTB/talk](https://github.com/yacineMTB/talk)